Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Binary Search

 The first boolean condition in algorithm \ref{alg:revisited} can be avoided with a simple trick.
-Noting that $Z_j<X_N$ for any $j$, if the array $X$ is extended to the right side by padding it with the last entry $X_N$ up to a size equal to the largest possible index representable with $p$ bits (i.e. $Q=2^p-1$), the condition $z \geq X_{r}$ would resolve to \textit{false} for any $r>N$ generated by the algorithm.
-This introduces an extra memory requirement of about $(2^P-N)\,S$ bytes, where $S$ is the size in bytes of the elements of array $X$ (4 for single precision and 8 for double precision).
+Noting that $z<X_N$ by assumption, if the array $X$ is extended to the right side padding it with the last entry $X_N$ up to a size which includes the largest possible index representable with $p$ bits, i.e. $2^p$, the condition $z \geq X_{r}$ resolves to \textit{false} for any $r>N$ generated by the algorithm and the corresponding bit of the index is not set.

-This yields algorithm \ref{alg:binaryopt}, which has still complexity $O(log_2N)$, but does not contain any code branch (only a conditional assignment, which can be implemented efficiently with modern CPUs instruction set) and is easily vectorizable.

-A vectorial implementation is obtained vectorizing the function and iterating on all elements of the array $Z$ in steps of $d$ elements, where $d$ is the number of floating point numbers which can be processed simultaneously\footnote{$d$ depends on the family of streaming SIMD extensions used and on the chosen number representation, e.g. \textit{single} or \textit{double} precision.}.
-Note that, working with streaming SIMD extensions perfect vectorization is not achievable, because the indices contained in vector $r$ are not contiguous, therefore the $d$ elements of the vector $X_r$ must be fetched from memory sequentially.
+Furthermore, the fastest scenario in which the index $r$ can grow is when the condition $z \geq X_{r}$ is false at every iteration and at the $u$-th iteration the index tested has value $r=\sum_{k=1}^u P/2^{k-1}$.
+When this becomes larger or equal to $N$, the condition $X_r \geq X_N$ becomes false, the corresponding bit is not set and any subsequent index generated is smaller, implying that this is the largest possible index which can ever be queried by the algorithm.
+This means that it is sufficient to extend the array $X$ only up to size $Q$

+This yields algorithm \ref{alg:binaryopt}, which still has complexity $O(log_2N)$, but is vectorizable because the number of iterations is fixed and it involves only one conditional assignment which can be implemented without code flow branches on modern CPUs.
+In a vectorial implementation SIMD comparison instructions set the result register to either an \textit{all-zeros} or a \textit{all-one} bit mask and this particular type of conditional assignment can be implemented even more efficiently with just a bitwise \textit{OR} and a bitwise \textit{AND}, i.e. $i \leftarrow i \; OR \; (r \; AND \; (z \geq Z_r))$.

+The associated extra memory requirement is less than or equal to $(2^P-N)\,S$ bytes, where $S$ is the size in bytes of the elements of array $X$, i.e. 4 for single precision and 8 for double precision.